Sequential estimation of Spearman rank correlation using Hermite series estimators: Simulation Studies

-\begin{enumerate} \item We draw $n=10^{4}$ observations from a bivariate normal distribution with mean vector $\mu = (0,0)$, covariance matrix $\Sigma = (1, \rho; \rho,1)$, where $\rho^{(i)} = -1 + 2\frac{i-1}{n-1}$, $i=1,\dots,n$.
+In this section, we evaluate our proposed online algorithm applicable to non-stationary streams.
+As discussed in the previous section, the count matrix approach is not directly comparable in this setting.
+As such we do not include comparisons to the count matrix approach in this section.
+The non-stationary models we evaluate are the following: \begin{enumerate} \item We draw $n=10^{4}$ observations from a bivariate normal distribution with mean vector $\mu = (0,0)$ and covariance matrix $\Sigma = (1, \rho^{(i)}; \rho^{(i)},1)$, where $\rho^{(i)} = -1 + 2(i-1)/(n-1)$, $i \in \{1,\dots,n\}$.
 Thus the correlation begins at $-1$ and ends at $1$.
 This models a bivariate stream that begins perfectly anti-correlated and ends perfectly correlated.
-In addition, we replace $0.5 \%$ i.e. $50$ observations uniformly at random with gross errors modelled by a bivariate normal with mean vector $\mu = (0,0)$ and covariance matrix $\Sigma = (10^{4}, 0; 0,10^{4})$.
-This allows us to also explore the robustness of the Hermite series based Spearman's rank correlation estimation algorithm. \item We draw $n=10^{4}$ observations from a bivariate normal distribution with mean vector $\mu = (0,0)$, covariance matrix $\Sigma = (1, \rho; \rho,1)$, where $\rho^{(i)} = \sin(2\pi \frac{i-1}{n-1})$, $i=1,\dots,n$.
+In addition, we replace $0.5 \%$, i.e., $50$ observations uniformly at random with gross errors modelled by a bivariate normal with mean vector $\mu = (0,0)$ and covariance matrix $\Sigma = (10^{4}, 0; 0,10^{4})$.
+This allows us to also explore the robustness of the Hermite series based Spearman rank correlation estimation algorithm; \item We draw $n=10^{4}$ observations from a bivariate normal distribution with mean vector $\mu = (0,0)$ and covariance matrix $\Sigma = (1, \rho^{(i)}; \rho^{(i)},1)$, where $\rho^{(i)} = \sin(2\pi (i-1)/(n-1))$, $i \in \{1,\dots,n\}$.
 This models a bivariate stream that oscillates between correlated and anti-correlated regimes.
 This could represent the price return innovations of two financial time series which switch between momentum and mean-reversion regimes for example.
-In addition, we replace $0.5 \%$ i.e. $50$ observations uniformly at random with gross errors modelled by a bivariate normal with mean vector $\mu = (0,0)$, $\Sigma = (10^4, 0; 0,10^4)$. \end{enumerate}

-In figure \ref{fig_models} we plot the evolution of the correlation parameter $\rho$ for the two models described above.
+In addition, we replace $0.5 \%$, i.e., $50$ observations uniformly at random with gross errors modelled by a bivariate normal with mean vector $\mu = (0,0)$, $\Sigma = (10^4, 0; 0,10^4)$. \end{enumerate} In Fig. \ref{fig_models} we plot the evolution of the correlation parameter $\rho$ for the two models described above.

-To assess the robustness of the exponentially weighted Hermite series based Spearman's rank correlation estimator, we also transform the Spearman's rank to Pearson's product-moment correlation (using the relationship\\ $\hat{\rho}_{S} = 2 \sin \left( \frac{\pi}{6}\hat{R}_{N}\right)$, applicable to bivariate normal distributions) and compare to an online, exponentially weighted version of the standard Pearson's correlation estimator, $\hat{\rho}(x,y)_{\lambda}$, which we define in appendix \ref{ewpearson}.
-While the Spearman's rank based estimator for the Pearson's product-moment correlation is not as efficient as the standard Pearson's correlation estimator, it allows us to assess robustness and accuracy in a comparable manner.